 The steps you take after a car accident play a large role in the compensation you recover.
-Get informed on what to do after a crash to protect your rights and recover maximum possible compensation.
+Get informed on what to do after a crash to protect your rights and recover the maximum possible compensation.

 Kentucky Car Accident Laws